-351 (0) Vacation Training (Industrial) (1P)
+351 (0) Vacation Training (Industrial)

 A period of at least three weeks of vacation training must be completed, supported by a report in accordance with departmental requirements.
 The report will be subject to examination.
 While students are expected to arrange their own vacation employment, the Department is prepared to provide assistance in this regard.
 In cases where employment cannot be found, students are required to complete a project or task as agreed upon with the Chair of the Department.
 Vacation training (Industrial) 351 may be completed at any time after the start of the second academic year of study.
 Students may also apply for permission to do a single session of vacation training.
 This session must be of at least six weeks duration (uninterrupted), and a single report is required which must cover the complete session.
-This alternative allows the student to complete Vacation Training 351 (Industrial) as well as Vacation Training 451 (Industrial) simultaneously, and may be completed at any time after the start of the student at any time after the start of the student at any time after the start of the third academic year.
+This alternative allows the student to complete Vacation Training 351 (Industrial) as well as Vacation Training 451 (Industrial) simultaneously, and may be completed at any time after the start of the third academic year.